coralogix/protofetch/README.md

 - User/pass parameters;
 - Environment variables `GIT_USERNAME` and `GIT_PASSWORD`;
-- System wide configuration `.gitconfig` file;
+- System-wide configuration `.gitconfig` file;

 To support https when `2FA` is enabled you must generate a personal access token and set it as the password.
-The following permissions are suficient when creating the token.
+The following permissions are sufficient when creating the token.

 ![GitHub personal access token](readme-images/github-personal-access-token.png)